Deepest Voting: a new way of electing: Introduction

 \section{Introduction}

-Social choice theory aims at determining which decision or candidate, from a set of possibilities, is chosen by a set of voters.
-There exists a lot of election mechanisms trying to aggregate individual preferences of voters into a collective preference.
-Finding a method (usually called \emph{social decision function} or \emph{voting process}) that makes the choice satisfying for most of the voters is a challenging issue.

-In classical voting processes each voter’s input message is a rank-ordering of the candidates.
-A social decision function gives an output (a rank-ordering) for any inputs that have been proposed.
-However, social decision functions have theoretical weakness.
-They can't satisfy simultaneously a small set of desirable properties, which is known since \cite{Arrow} as ``impossibility theorem''.
-There is no satisfactory method for electing or ranking candidates in such a framework.
-The \emph{ model} introduced in \cite{Balinski2007} is an interesting framework which is not based on rank-ordering of the candidates but on a grading of the candidates by the voters.
-It gives more nuanced information and thus escapes important drawbacks of the \emph{classical model} involving only rankings.
-Approval voting \cite{Brams}, majority judgment \cite{Balinski2007} and range voting \cite{Smith} are well-known examples of methods based on the grading model.
+Balinski and Laraki \citep{Balinski2007,Balinski2014,Balinski2020} have developed the ``theory of measuring, electing and ranking''.
+The authors show that voting procedures, based on evaluations rather than on rankings, satisfy valuable properties.
+They propose a voting rule, the majority judgment, based on the medians of the evaluations and prove that it does not fall in the scope of Arrow’s impossibility theorem \citep{Balinski2007}.
+This property emerges from the information contained in each vote.
+This framework, based on the grading of the candidates by the voters, gives more nuanced information than a ranking-based setting.
+The grading model has encountered much interest in the last decades, and alternatives to majority judgment are, for example, approval voting \citep{Brams} and range voting \citep{Smith}.

-This article aims to present a unified framework for grading-based voting processes, and to extend the scope of voting processes.
+This article aims to present a unified framework for grading-based voting processes, study some of their properties, and extend the scope of voting processes.
 This family of social decision functions is based on the statistical notions of depth functions and their related deepest points.
 Let us consider in the following that we have $n$ voters and $d$ candidates.
 Each voter gives a grade to each candidate.
 Each voter can then be assimilated to a point in $\mathbb{R}^d$, whose coordinates are the grades for each candidate.
-The set of all voters' grades can hence be seen as a scatterplot.
-The key idea is to consider the \emph{most central} voter in this scatterplot.
-This innermost (possibly imaginary) voter according to his grades can be seen as the most representative of all voters, and his preferences should meet a large consensus among the others voters.
-Therefore, the presented social decision function returns simply the candidate which has the maximum grade of this innermost voter.
-We refer to any voting process based on the use of such notion of \emph{most central} voter as a ``deepest voting'' process.
+The set of all voters' grades can, hence, be seen as a scatter plot.
+The key idea is to consider the \emph{most central} voter in this scatter plot.
+According to their grades, this innermost (possibly imaginary) voter can be seen as the most representative of all voters.
+Hence, their preferences should meet a large consensus among the others voters.
+Therefore, the presented social decision function returns simply the candidate who has the maximum grade of this innermost voter.
+We refer to any voting process based on the use of such notion of the \emph{most central} voter as a ``deepest voting'' process.